-2. Description

-2. Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement.
+- 2. Description - 2.
+Describe the process by which the school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student achievement.

-The school partners with businesses in the area to provide resources for academic reinforcement such as gift cards or in-kind articles to reinforce attendance or honor roll status as well as providing resources for sports teams.
-Relationships are built with area business through administrators, coaches, and other staff that lead to partnerships.
+BBCHS sets High Expectation for students by establishing partners with businesses in the area to provide resources for academic reinforcement such as gift cards or in-kind articles to reinforce attendance or honor roll status as well as providing resources for sports teams.
+These personalized relationships are built with area business through administrators, coaches, and other staff that lead to partnerships.
 Students often perform for community events in return for donations to programs; sports teams perform community service in return for donation.
 This process teaches students the importance of contributing as well as receiving.
 Open House Night will ensure parents receive curriculum information.
-Parent nights to support families of students who need to apply for college, obtain financial aide, and identify scholarships are held regulary.
+Parent nights to support families of students who need to apply for college, obtain financial aide, and identify scholarships are held regularly.
 Edline, phone call outs, and Remind text messages ensure that parents and students receive important information.
 Parents are invited to a data awareness night to ensure parents are aware of their student academic status.
 Teachers participate in professional development training to increase positive relationships with parents.
-Learning opportunities and resources are provided to families of SWDs as a result of needs assessments (ESE Parent Survey, BPIE,etc.) and student data.BPIE assessment results, the School Improvement Plan (SIP) and subsequent reports of progress toward implementing inclusive practices are disseminated to families, school district personnel, and community members annually.All families are invited to participate in SAC.
+Learning opportunities and resources are provided to families of SWDs as a result of needs assessments (ESE Parent Survey.
+BPIE, etc.) and student data.
+BPIE assessment results, the School Improvement Plan (SIP) and subsequent reports of progress toward implementing inclusive practices are disseminated to families, school district personnel, and community members annually.
+All families are invited to participate in SAC.